Gemma Bonner: Racing Louisville

-In April 2021, Racing Louisville FC announced signing Bonner to a two-year contract with an option for a third year.
+In April 2021, National Women's Soccer League team Racing Louisville FC announced signing Bonner to a two-year contract with an option for a third year.
 She arrived in June and started 13 matches for the expansion club through the 2021 season.
 Bonner was named one of four captains at Racing for 2022.
 She has started all four of Racing's 2022 NWSL Challenge Cup matches, scoring in her team's 3–0 win at Kansas City.

 Liverpool

-On 23 December 2022 Bonner signed with Liverpool again.
+On 23 December 2022, Bonner signed with Liverpool again.

 On 9 November 2023, Bonner became the record appearance holder at the club with her notching her 135th appearance against Manchester City in the League Cup.
 On 26 November, she was awarded a special framed shirt by Ian Callaghan, the record holder for the Liverpool men's team.

 On 28 April 2024, in honour of her being a former two-time League Title winning captain and record appearance holder, Bonner was honoured by the men's Academy at Kirkby by having a dressing room named after her.
 The idea came from Academy Director, Alex Inglethorpe and was installed by Head of Facilities, Andy Rice.
 Bonner becomes the first female player to receive such an honour, joining the likes of Steven Gerrard and Robbie Fowler.

 On 4 August 2025, it was announced that Bonner had signed a new contract to extend her time with the club.
+On 15 May 2026, it was announced that she would depart the club at the end of the 2025–26 season, holding the club's record for appearances in the WSL at 186.

+Denver Summit

+In August 2026, Bonner returned to the NWSL, signing a contract with Denver Summit FC through the end of the season.